-Divide the kids into two teams-boys vs. girls.
+Divide the kids into two teams.
+Boys vs. girls is a quick way to do it.
 Explain that someone from their team will come up and pull a card out of the chalice.
 Their team has to decide together if they think it belongs to the Good Kingdom or the Bad Kingdom.
 All the team members (or one representative team member) should either move to the Good Kingdom side of the room or the Bad Kingdom side to show their answer.
-(Or, have team members turn to the right or left.)
-Tell them if they are correct, and put the card on the wall under the correct kingdom poster.
-Then the other team gets a chance to tell what they think the opposite would be that would go in the other section.
+(Or have teams turn to the right or the left.)
+Tell them if they are correct, and put the card on the board under the correct kingdom poster.
+Then, the other team gets a chance to tell what they think the opposite would be that would go in the other section.
 If they are right, put that card in the correct spot and talk about that particular contrast by reading the accompanying Bible verses on the TEACHER REFERENCE SHEET.

 For example, the girls start and pull out the "Promise keeper" card.
 One or more of them move to the Good Kingdom side of the room, which is correct.
-They receive points for this correct answer (roll dice, spin a spinner, or draw point total cards).
+They receive a point for this correct answer.
 The boys then get a chance to tell the opposite.
-If they say something like "Promise breaker," they receive points, and that card is put under the Bad Kingdom section, directly across from the "Promise keeper" card.
-You then read the accompanying Bible verses and make any brief comments.
+If they say something like "Promise breaker," they receive a point, and that card is put under the BAD KINGDOM POSTER, directly across from the "Promise keeper" card.
+You then read the accompanying Bible verse(s) and make any brief comments.

 It's then the boys' turn to draw a card and decide which side of the board it goes on, with the girls getting a chance to say the opposite.
 Continue going back and forth until time is up.
 At the end of time, see who has the most points.
-They should get most of these right.